Downsize and Termination Policies

 If you wish to return the 4 additional licenses and downsize by 4, the system will process the return.

-If you wish to downsize by 7, the orders for the 4 additional licenses as well as the 3 additional licenses will be returned.
+If you wish to downsize by 7, the orders for the 4 additional licenses, as well as the 3 additional licenses, will be returned.

-If you request to downsize by 6, but no single order (or combination of orders) matches the required quantity of 6, the system will prevent the change and suggest a valid quantity that can be returned.
+If you request to downsize by 6, no single order (or combination of orders) matches the required quantity of 6, and the system will prevent the change and suggest a valid quantity that can be returned.

 Last updated